SynFlow: Scaling Up LiDAR Scene Flow Estimation with Synthetic Data

 \subsection{Real-World Evaluation Strategy}

-To evaluate the quality of SynFlow-4k and its utility for real-world tasks, we define two primary evaluation regimes: \textit{1) Zero-shot Generalization:} We evaluate models trained exclusively on SynFlow-4k to measure the raw transferability of our kinematic and interaction policies to different real-world datasets without any domain adaptation; \textit{2) Label-Efficient Fine-tuning:} To quantify the reduction in required real-world annotations, we use SynFlow-4k as a pre-training initialization.
+To evaluate the quality of SynFlow-4k and its utility for real-world tasks, we define two primary evaluation regimes: \textit{1) Zero-shot Generalization:} We evaluate models trained only on SynFlow-4k to measure how well they transfer to different real-world datasets without any domain adaptation; \textit{2) Label-Efficient Fine-tuning:} To quantify the reduction in required real-world annotations, we use SynFlow-4k as a pre-training initialization.
 Models are first trained on our synthetic ground truth labels and then fine-tuned on restricted subsets (5--20\%) of the target real-world benchmarks.
 By starting from the SynFlow-4k checkpoint and continuing supervised training only on limited real samples, we evaluate the model's ability to transfer a mature motion prior to data-scarce real-world environments.